[Sunday, June 9, 2019 09:07]

-Nutrition in tennis: what do I eat DURING the game?
+Nutrition in tennis: what do I eat DURING the match?

-So you go into training or the match well prepared.
-So what's the best thing to eat during a long game?
-What and how much do I drink?
-What is best to eat and drink DURING your training or match.
-Here you just have to trust your body, your taste and try out a few things in training.
-And then you fill your tennis bag with the things that you enjoy and are good for you.
-Because not everyone likes dates and can tolerate the XY fitness bar.
-And basically the basic rule applies to your nutrition in the game: a lot and expensive doesn't always help a lot.
-So eat smart on court.
+So, you're well-prepared for training or a match.
+What's the best thing to eat during a long game?
+What and how much should you drink? what you should eat and drink DURING your training or match.
+You simply have to trust your body and your taste buds and try things out during training.
+Then you can fill your tennis bag with the things that taste good and are good for you.
+Because not everyone likes dates or tolerates energy bars.
+And the basic rule for your on-court nutrition is: more expensive food isn't always better.
+So, eat smart on the court.

-What you should pay attention to in terms of nutrition DURING the match
+What you should pay attention to regarding nutrition DURING the match

 - Always drink enough.
-It's best not to drink too cold, otherwise your body will need energy to bring it up to body temperature - energy that you actually want in your muscles.
-Water is usually enough.
-You only need an isotonic drink for matches lasting 60-90 minutes where you sweat a lot.
-Drink small amounts during the match: approx. 90-180 ml when changing sides or every 10-20 minutes during training.
-Also make sure to think about your fluid balance BEFORE and AFTER the match: drink between 1/2-1 liter before the match, at least 1/2 liter after the match - as a recommendation.
+Ideally, the drink shouldn't be too cold, as your body will then need energy to warm it up to body temperature – energy you actually want in your muscles.
+Water is usually sufficient.
+Only during matches lasting 60-90 minutes, where you sweat heavily, do you need an isotonic drink.
+Drink small amounts during the match: approximately 90-180 ml during side changes or every 10-20 minutes during training.
+Also, remember to maintain your fluid balance before and after the match: drink between 0.5 and 1 liter before the match, and at least 0.5 liters after – this is a recommendation.

-- Provide yourself with constant energy .
-For example, you can do like Djokovic and take a bite of a date every time you change sides.
-That's better than 2 dates at the end of the sentence.
-This means your energy level remains constant and your blood sugar level doesn't rise too much or drop abruptly.
+- Maintain a constant energy supply .
+You can do it like Djokovic, for example, and take a bite of a date at each change of ends.
+This is better than eating two dates at the end of a set.
+Your energy level will remain constant, and your blood sugar won't spike or drop too sharply.

 - Dried fruits such as dates